Taiwan, Slovakia hold talks as island firms ties with Europe

 The visit by the delegation, which began Sunday, follows a mission last month by members of the European Parliament to the self-ruled island, which is also claimed by China.

-It comes amid growing support for the island democracy, which China says is territory to be annexed by force if necessary.
+It comes amid growing support for the island democracy, which China says is part of its territory and could be annexed by force if necessary.

 “The fact that we are here today despite the pandemic is because we are determined and committed to working with Taiwan,” said Lucia Kišš, director general for Economic and Development Cooperation at Slovakia’s Ministry of Foreign Affairs.